ASFOpenSARlab/opensarlab-docs/docs/user-guides/jupyter_magic.md

 Cell magics start with `%%` and effect the contents of an entire cell.

 ### `%%javascript or %%js`
+---
 Runs a JavaScript code cell.

 *Note:* leave a blank line above the magic command in the beginning of the code cell.

 ### `%%capture`
+---
 Runs the cell but captures all output.
-We typically use this to suppress output of a `matplotlib plot` that the user do no wish to see. <!--the display of a `matplotlib plot` we do not wish to show.-->
+We typically use this to suppress output of a `matplotlib plot` that the user does not wish to see.